merose/MakeyPiano/README.md

 # Raspberry Pi Setup

-1. Install NOOBS using local keyboard layout (EN-US, in my case).
+* Install NOOBS using local keyboard layout (EN-US, in my case).
-1. Enable SSH server in raspi-config.
+* Enable SSH server in raspi-config.
-1. Create unique SSH keys: `sudo rm /etc/ssh/ssh_host_* && sudo dpkg-reconfigure openssh-server`
+* Create unique SSH keys: `sudo rm /etc/ssh/ssh_host_* && sudo dpkg-reconfigure openssh-server`
-1. Set a static IP address to make SSH more convenient.
+* Set a static IP address to make SSH more convenient.
 (See http://elinux.org/RPi_Setting_up_a_static_IP_in_Debian.)
-1. Update packages and install a few more.
+* Update packages and install a few more.
 ```
 sudo apt-get update # To update index
 sudo apt-get upgrade # To  update modules
 sudo apt-get install python-pip python-dev # To get pip
 sudo pip install evdev # To be able to read USB keyboard and mouse events
 ```
-# Turn Off Audio Dithering

-The Pi will generate too much noise, by default, if the audio output amplitude is zero.
+* The Pi will generate too much noise, by default, if the audio output amplitude is zero.
 Turn off audio dithering by editing `/boot/config.txt`:

 ```
 disable_audio_dither=1
 ```

-# Getting the Piano Software
+* Install the piano software.
 Git is installed by default in NOOBS.
 Clone the MakeyPiano workspace into the `pi` user home directory:

 ```
 cd ~
 git clone https://github.com/merose/MakeyPiano.git
 ```

-# Raspberry Pi Soft Shutdown Switch
+* Set up the shutdown switch monitor program.
 A momentary, pushdown switch is connected between the bottom two pins on the GPIO header, pins 39 and 40.
 (Other pin pairs are OK, but those are easy to remember.)
 Pin 40 (GPIO21) will be read using an internal pull-up resistor by the program `shutdownSwitch.py`.
 When pin 40 goes low, the program will initiate a shutdown via `shutdown -h now`.
 The `shutdownSwitch.py` program is run at boot time by editing `/etc/rc.local`.

 ```
 python /home/pi/MakePiano/shutdownSwitch.py &
 ```

-# The Piano Software

-## Running the Piano Software at Boot
+* Install the piano software script to run at boot time.
 Edit `/etc/rc.local` to run the piano startup script at boot:

 ```
 /home/pi/MakePiano/piano &